 Once you’ve figured out where you’re going, think about what you’ll be charging while you’re there.
 It’s increasingly common for travel gadgets to charge via a USB cable, whether that’s a phone or tablet, camera, Kindle, or Bluetooth headphones.

-If everything you’re taking can charge from a micro-USB, USB-C, or Lightning cable, you’re in luck.
-Grab a dedicated USB travel adapter like this iKits model, which can charge up to four portable devices at once.
+If everything you’re taking can charge from a micro-USB, USB C, or Lightning cable, you’re in luck.
+Grab a dedicated USB travel adapter like this LENCENT model, which can charge up to four portable devices at once.
 It has little clip-on connectors for use in 150+ countries.

-Some devices like smartphones and tablets require more juice than others to charge at normal speed.
-Make sure your adapter has enough total and per-port output to handle your needs.
-2.4 amps per port and 6.8 amps overall is a good place to start, but everyone’s mix of gadgets will be different.
+Some devices require more juice than others to charge at normal speed, so make sure your adapter has enough total and per-port output to handle your needs.
+For USB-A ports, 12W per port and at least 20W overall is a good place to start, but everyone’s mix of gadgets will be different.